Why you Should Take Pantoprazole First Thing in the Morning: Gastroenterologist Explains.

-So, the morning time is the site of maximum acid and maximum H-K-ATPase enzymes.
-Therefore, the levels of acids and H-K-ATPase influences the efficacy of pantoprazole.
+So, the morning is the site of maximum acid and H-K-ATPase enzymes.
+Therefore, the levels of acids and H-K-ATPase influences the efficacy of Pantoprazole.

 What happens with Nighttime pantoprazole?

 Taking omeprazole before dinner is not the best option.
-Nighttime pantoprazole is not as effective as morning pantoprazole because you are not fasting enough.
+Nighttime Pantoprazole is less effective than morning pantoprazole because you are not fasting enough.

 3. More acid inhibition (more H-K-ATPase enzyme in the morning).

 The maximum amounts of the H-K-ATPase enzyme are present in the morning.
-Therefore, morning pantoprazole blocks more H-K-ATPase enzyme than any other time of the day.
-Consequently, it produces more effective and more prolonged acid suppression.
+Therefore, morning pantoprazole blocks more H-K-ATPase enzymes than any other time of the day.
+Consequently, it produces more effective and prolonged acid suppression.